Saadaoui-Forkan/Learn-English/README.md

 ## Project Introduction
 💡 **Learn languages easily with modern technology!**
-I am excited to share this application for learning languages using **Next.js** and **AI technologies**, combining simplicity and advanced tools to help you develop your language skills in an enjoyable way.
+Application for learning languages using **Next.js** and **AI technologies**, combining simplicity and advanced tools to help you develop your language skills in an enjoyable way.

 ---